Period: Feb 2012 – January 2013

 The initial phase of work centred around the creation of the hero ‘Alien’ image and associated marines before moving on to pack and then print and digital ad creation.
 The multiple stakeholders meant that approvals could take some time and various changes, often conflicting, were needed.

-Sega’s brief requested that we create a special pack around a resin statue that had been already designed and gave us a target cost budget for the production of the remaining special pack contents.
-The concept we had for the outer wrap was of a swarm of Aliens trying to attack the lone Marine inside the box.
-Once that semi-transparent o-sleeve is removed the cardboard reveals the metal flooring and panels of a spaceship or colony.
+Sega’s brief requested that we then create a special pack around a resin statue that had been previously created and gave us a target budget for the production of the remaining special pack contents.
+The concept we had for the outer wrap involved a swarm of Aliens trying to attack the lone Marine inside the box.
+Once that semi-transparent O-sleeve is removed the cardboard reveals the metal flooring and panels of a spaceship or colony.
 The internal contents were themed around an information back notionally issued to a recruit in the Colonial Marines, with despatch orders, a schematic of the main ship and unit patches that could be sewn onto clothing.
-All were created from scratch in house at An.X.
+All were created from scratch by An.X.

 - Creation of iconic hero image